jimmyqtran/minimal/index.md

 I'm also a proud first-generation college graduate.
 My parents fled from Vietnam to the United States as war refugees over 30 years ago and instilled in me a strong work ethic and a passion for learning.

 In my spare time, I’m an avid lover of espresso and enjoy supporting local roasters.
-My favorite spot for coffee beans is [Andytown Coffee Roasters](https://www.andytownsf.com/), where I source my espresso beans.
+My favorite spot for coffee beans is [Andytown Coffee Roasters](https://www.andytownsf.com/).

 ---